 Step 4: Under REGISTER, select My Education Plan

-Step 5: Scroll down to Academic Plan (ed plan) and find the semester/s you have an Ed plan for.
+Step 5: Scroll down to Academic Plan (ed plan) and find the semester(s) you have an Ed plan for.

 In order to gain priority registration for a class in a future semester or semesters, you need to have completed an orientation FIRST (which can be in any semester) and THEN in addition have an Ed plan on file for that semester.